Cannabis and your health

-Weed (cannabis) is now legal in Canada.
-In Ontario, you have to be 19 or older to legally buy, use, possess, or grow weed.
+Cannabis became legal for non-medical use in Canada on October 17, 2018.
+In Ontario, you have to be 19 or older to legally buy, use, possess or grow cannabis.

 What happens when you use cannabis

-Cannabis (marijuana, weed) affects people differently.
+Cannabis affects people differently.
 It might cause enjoyable, harmful or medicinal effects.
-These effects can change depending on the strain of cannabis as well as the amount of the active ingredients (including tetrahydrocannabinol [THC] and cannabidiol [CBD]).
+These effects can change depending on the strain of cannabis and the amount of the active ingredients, including THC and CBD.

 The effects of cannabis can include: